pegwymonie/okra/public/Aptitudes.md

 ```
 # Subterfuge
 ```
-The Lying parts of dip + sleath, bluff
+The Lying parts of dip + sleath, bluff.
+Intimi
 ```
 # Empathy
 ```
-The non lying parts of dipl
+The non lying parts of diplomancy
+Animal Handling
 ```
 #
 #